Grant-Knoetze/packet_carver3/README.md

 * packet_carver3.py is our implementation of a packet carver plugin for Volatility3.
-* This repository includes a folder housing test suites for the functions found in the main packet_carver3.py file.
+* This repository contains test suites for the static functions found in the main script packet_carver3.py.
 * This code is free and open source.
 We welcome contributions and feedback.